neams-th-coe/cardinal/README.md

 environment variable `METHODS`, e.g. `oprof dbg` would only build those two modes, not all three default builds.

+### Set Environment Variables

 Next, you must set the environment variable `NEKRS_HOME` to be the location of the nekRS root directory so that all needed include files are on your path.
 This will be the `install/` directory under the top-level Cardinal directory:

 ```
 $ export NEKRS_HOME=$(realpath install/)
 ```

-Finally, in the top-level directory, run `make`.
-This will create the executable `cardinal-<mode>` in the top-level directory. `<mode>` is the optimization level used to compile MOOSE.
-You can control this mode with the `METHOD` environment variable, which by default can be set to any combination of `opt` (optimized mode, for production runs), `oprof` (very slightly slower, instrumented for performance analysis with tools like "oprofile" or "perf"), and `dbg` (debugging mode, *much* slower, with debugging symbols, optimization disabled, slow internal assertions enabled, and very slow libstdc++ range-checking and consistency checks enabled).
-If a non-default `METHODS` variable was used above, you may also have `devel` (slower than oprof, much faster than dbg) or `prof` (slightly slower than oprof, instrumented for tools like "gprof") available.

 To run any problems using OpenMC, you will need to specify a path to cross section data.
 A detailed description of how to specify cross section